Norma (opera): Premiere performances

 Among the external reasons, Bellini cited the adverse reaction caused by "hostile factions in the audience" consisting of both the owner of a journal (and his claque) and also of "a very rich woman", who is identified by Weinstock as Contessa Giulia Samoyloff, the mistress of the composer Giovanni Pacini.
-On Bellini's part, there had long been a feeling of rivalry with Pacini ever since the failure of his own Zaira in Parma and his return to Milan in June 1829.
-With no firm contract for a new opera for Bellini, Pacini's success with his Il Talismano at La Scala—where it received 16 performances—fueled this rivalry, at least in Bellini's head.
+Bellini had long felt a rivalry with Pacini, since the failure of his own Zaira in Parma and his return to Milan in June 1829.
+With no firm contract for a new opera for Bellini, Pacini's success with his Il Talismano at La Scala—where it received 16 performances—fueled this rivalry for Bellini.
 It was only when he staged a triumphant revival of his own with Il pirata with the original cast that he felt vindicated.
-Pirata received 24 consecutive performances between 16 July and 23 August 1829, thus outnumbering those for Pacini's opera.
+Pirata received 24 consecutive performances between 16 July and 23 August 1829, more than Pacini's Il Talismano.

-However, Bellini also noted that on the second performance evening of Norma, the theatre was full.
+Bellini also noted that the theatre was full for the second performance of Norma.

 In all, Norma was given 34 performances in its first season at La Scala, and reports from elsewhere, especially those from Bergamo, when it was staged in late 1832, suggested that it was becoming more and more popular.
 Between 1831 and 1850 Weinstock provides details of the dozens of performances given in numerous cities outside of Italy, and then he gives details of those beyond.

 Bellini left Milan for Naples, and then Sicily, on 5 January 1832 and, for the first time since 1827, 1832 became a year in which he did not write an opera.
 Norma quickly "[conquered] the whole of Europe in the space of a few years".